 I am sorry for your symptoms.

-Following are the steps of the treatment for the resistant cases;
+Meanwhile, continue the normal steps of treatment for Eczema:

 I would be happy to assist you further if you need any more information.